isigames/chromarithmograph/README.md

 python3 -m pip install --upgrade pip pip install Pillow

-Next, download the chromarithmography python script from the github repository <a href="https://github.com/isigames/chromarithmograph">here</a>.
+Next, download the chromarithmography source code as a .zip file from <a href="https://github.com/isigames/chromarithmograph">here</a>.
 You now have everything installed to start using the program!
 All you need to know now are some settings.
 Open up the program in your text editor of preference, I'll be using <a href="https://code.visualstudio.com/">Visual Studio Code</a>.

 ![chroma-screen](https://github.com/user-attachments/assets/cf8c3420-e027-4b78-9c8f-735bac49d4e2)